peilinok/fabric-whiteboard/README.md

 ### Features

 - Freely drag the palette.
-- Arrow,Square,Ellipse,Line,Select,Erase,RayPen modes support.
+- Arrow,Square,Ellipse,Line,DotLine,Select,Erase,RayPen modes support.
 - Text input mode support
 - Get|Set all objects in json
--
+- Pick color of brush

 <br/>

 ### Todo

 - Adjust the size of brush.
-- Select colors by simply clicks.
+- Event of single object like new、move、scale、delete
+- Operations of single object like new、move、scale、delete
+- Animations

 <br/>